digitalfortress-tech/typeahead-standalone/README.md

 - The container has a `typeahead-standalone`.
 A custom class may be used as well.
 (See config option `className`)
 - Each suggestion has a `tt-suggestion` class
+- Each selected suggestion has a `tt-selected` class
 - Each group has a `tt-group` class

 ```css